Resources for Parents

-1. Encourage your child to visit the Office of Career and Academic Development, 101 Hinsdale Hall.
+1. Encourage your student to visit the Office of Career and Academic Development, 101 Hinsdale Hall.

-Any time your son or daughter is feeling anxious about his or her future, suggest that they visit the Career Center and speak with a Career Advisor.
+Any time your college student is feeling anxious about his or her future, suggest that they visit Career and Academic Development to speak with an advisor.
 Many students use their first semester or first year to "settle into" college life.
-However, the Career Center is not just for seniors, and meeting with a Career Advisor can take place at any point during their college career.
-The sooner a student becomes familiar with the staff, resources, and programs the Career Center offers, the better prepared he or she will be to make wise career decisions.
+Meeting with a Career and Academic Advisor can take place at any point during their college career.
+The sooner a student becomes familiar with the Career and Academic Development staff, resources, and programs, the better prepared he or she will be to make wise decisions.

-The Career Center aids in career planning and development through a variety of services and resources:
+Career Development aids in career planning through a variety of services and resources:

 - Career counseling, vocational testing, and computerized guidance

 - A career resource library of books on liberal arts majors, careers, internships, and graduate programs/schools

 - Individual advising – on careers and majors, cover letters and resumes, internships and volunteer/community service opportunities, and graduate school opportunities

 - Classes on career exploration and job search skills